Model Zoning Code for Affordable Housing

 Focus Areas

-Project outreach is currently focused in Four Corners (Urban Growth Area and Public Infrastructure Holding Area) and the Gallatin Gateway Community Core (Rural Growth Area) because of the service and infrastructure availability in the areas relative to other parts of the County's jurisdiction, and because of increasing growth pressure.
-See the chart and maps below!
-The right pane on this page also includes the project trajectory, documents, and an FAQ!
+Project outreach was focused in Four Corners (Urban Growth Area and Public Infrastructure Holding Area) and the Gallatin Gateway Community Core (Rural Growth Area) because of the service and infrastructure availability in the areas relative to other parts of the County's jurisdiction, see the chart and maps below!
+Additionally, residents in these areas have shared concerns about increasing growth pressure in their neighborhoods and interest in standards to mitigate the impacts of development while promoting housing for people that work locally and/or want to age in place.